 One thing led to the next, and before I knew it, I was hired to spend two months in Gansu, overseeing the solar household lighting initiative that had been launched by SELF, with support from the Rockefeller Foundation and the W. Alton Jones Foundation.

-There, in this isolated, dirt poor corner of China, I got to observe families turn on a light bulb for the very first time in their lives.
+There, in this isolated, underserved corner of China, I got to observe families turn on a light bulb for the very first time in their lives.

 The following passage is an excerpt of a letter from a farmer who had just installed a solar home system: